At a Glance

 Weather and What to Bring

-The weather in Malawi in October is hot and dry, with maximum temperatures of around 29 degrees Celsius.
+The weather in Malawi in the dry season is hot and sunny, with maximum temperatures of around 29 degrees Celsius.
 At night, temperatures will drop to around 18 degrees Celsius.

 A full packing list will be circulated at least two months prior to departure.
 Pictus Safaris will be able to provide one extra set of binoculars and two spotlights per group, and clients are welcome to bring additional camera, videography and scope equipment should they wish to.
 Please note that the use of drones is not permitted in many protected areas.
 We strongly recommend bringing comfortable, loose-fitting and neutral-coloured clothing on safari - please do not bring camouflage clothing.
 We recommend against dark coloured clothing (e.g. black or dark blue) as this attracts biting flies.
 Worn-in hiking boots with ankle support are a must, as are sunglasses, sun protection and a hat.